paladin316/workshops/README.md

 1. On the base host run script "Linux_install_setup.sh"
 2. Once the script completes run start the Windows VM.
 Be sure to create a snapshot in case you need to start over.
-3. After auto logging into the Windows 11 VM, open an Admin PowerShell prompt, navigate to the "t:" drive.
+3. After auto logging into the Windows 11 VM, open an Admin PowerShell console, navigate to the "t:" drive.
+The to folder "T:\workshopsCreate_Threat_Research_Analysis_Systemsupport_files\".
+4. Next run, file create_user.bat
+5. After the VM restart login using Username=P316 and Password=Passw0rd!
+6. Start an Admin PowerShell console, then navigate again to "T:\workshopsCreate_Threat_Research_Analysis_Systemsupport_files\" and run file "windows-setup.bat"
+7. After a couple of hours the install should be finished.
+This is where "Workshop 1 - Create Analysis System" will pick up from to review the tools installed and the following:

+High level review of the tools and use cases

+* Sysmon / Splunk Logging
+* Malware Analysis, , CaptureBat Python
+* Remnux
+* FlareVM
+* Atomic Red Team
+* RTO
+* Velocirptor
+* Threat Hunting
+* Detection Engineering

+Discuss Dos and Don'ts , talk about OpSec
+* Use a VPN to hide your true IP - why?
+Methods?
+* Do not connect or interact directly with attacker infrastructure - why ?
+* Don't tip off the Threat Actor - why?
+* Use Open Source Intelligence (OSINT) tools to research (Yes Google can be used as OSINT)

+See the Wiki for other workshops that will be part of this series https://github.com/paladin316/workshops/wiki